 By Brian Sampson

-Brian Sampson is executive director of the Associated Builders and Contractors, Empire State Chapter.
+Brian Sampson is president of the Empire Chapter of Associated Builders & Contractors.